-The two key symbols are the tortoise, representing slowness, and the hare, representing speed and haste.
-The story of these two animals, however, also represents something as a whole—the idea that innate ability isn’t everything (especially when accompanied by arrogance), and dedication and follow-through can accomplish the same goals.
+The two key symbols in this fable are the tortoise, representing slowness, and the hare, representing speed and haste.
+The story of these two animals also represents something as a whole—the idea that innate ability isn’t everything (especially when accompanied by arrogance), and dedication and follow-through can accomplish the same goals.

 “You are that man!”

 The rich man represented the king.
 The poor man represented the husband and his one beloved sheep represented the wife King David stole from him.

 The message sunk in.
 With this new perspective the allegory provided, King David realized the depth of his own guilt and sinfulness before God and was remorseful.